Inuvik: Facilities

 A new hospital opened in early 2003, providing service to an area extending from Sachs Harbour on Banks Island, to Ulukhaktok on Victoria Island, and from Paulatuk into the Sahtu Region including Norman Wells, Tulita, Délı̨nę, Fort Good Hope, and Colville Lake.

 The Midnight Sun Complex, a stage-built multi-use facility, was completed in 2006.
 Featuring the Roy 'Sugloo' Ipana Memorial Arena, with an NHL-sized ice surface; the Inuvik Curling Club with three sheets and a well-situated licensed lounge/viewing area; the Inuvik Pool, an award-winning Class B recreational pool with lane swimming, waterpark features including a two-story waterslide, hot tub, sauna and steam room; two squash courts; a multi-use community hall with stage; on-site business centre/production office; full building wireless; video-conferencing facility; on-site catering/kitchen; and meeting rooms for groups of 5 to 500.
 At full-building use, the Complex can host conferences, conventions and trade shows with up to 1200 delegates/exhibitors.

 The community has a state-of-the-art school called East 3.
 The construction budget for the school exceeded $110 million, and it features modern technologies such as 'smartboards' and videoconferencing facilities as well as a large gym.

 A distinct feature of Inuvik is the use of "utilidors" – above-ground utility conduits carrying water and sewage – which are covered by corrugated steel.
 They run throughout town connecting most buildings, and as a result there are many small bridges and underpasses.
 The utilidors are necessary because of the permafrost underlying the town.

 Media

 Print

-The town is served by the Inuvik Drum, a community newspaper published weekly by Northern News Services.
+The town was served by the Inuvik Drum, a community newspaper published weekly by Northern News Services until its closure in 2025.